Oil bounces off three-week lows as Greek debt default looms

 It fell 3 percent for June, rose 15 percent for its best quarter since September 2012, and finished up 11 percent for the half year.

-U.S. crude settled up $1.14, or almost 2 percent, at $59.47.
+U.S. crude rose $1.14, or almost 2 percent, to $59.47.
 It slipped 1 percent on the month; jumped 25 percent in the second quarter for its best quarterly gain since December 2011, and closed up 12 percent on the year.

-Some analysts urged caution though, saying the selloff that slashed crude prices by 60 percent between June and January may return if crude stockpiles start piling again from September, after the end of summer driving season.
+Still, some analysts urged caution, saying the selloff that slashed crude prices by 60 percent between June and January may return if crude stockpiles start piling again from September, after the end of summer driving season.

-Industry group the American Petroleum Institute, however, surprised the market late on Tuesday by estimating a near 1.9 million-barrel build in U.S. crude inventories last week, versus a Reuters poll for a 2-million-barrel draw.
-Official inventory data is due on Wednesday.

-"This isn't exactly a dead-cat bounce, but the fundamental picture is still bearish," Chris Jarvis, analyst at Caprock Risk Management in Frederick, Maryland said, referring to the rally.
+"This isn't exactly a dead-cat bounce, but the fundamental picture is still bearish," said Chris Jarvis, analyst at Caprock Risk Management in Frederick, Maryland.
 "I wouldn't be surprised to see losses in the next quarter."

-Expiring front-month contracts in U.S. gasoline and ultra-low sulfur diesel rallied nearly 3 percent, helping lift crude futures, as traders and investors squared positions ahead of the month- and quarter-end.
+Expiring front-month contracts in U.S. gasoline and ultra-low sulphur diesel rallied nearly 3 percent, helping lift crude futures, as traders and investors squared positions ahead of the month- and quarter-end.

-Donald Morton, a crude trader in Haverhill, Massachusetts, for investment bank Herbert J. Sims & Co, said the market benefited from the crack spread, or the difference between the price of crude and petroleum products extracted from it.
+Donald Morton, who runs an energy-trading desk in Haverhill, Massachusetts, for investment bank Herbert J. Sims & Co, said the market benefited from the crack spread, the difference between the price of crude and the petroleum products extracted from it.

-The gasoline crack widened sharply for the first time in three days, while the diesel crack hit 11-day highs.
+The gasoline crack widened sharply for the first time in three days, while that for ULSD hit a high set on June 19.

 Greek government sources have said the country will default on a crucial repayment due to the International Monetary Fund later on Tuesday, plunging it deeper into financial crisis.
 The dollar rallied against the euro in anticipation of the default.

-(Additional reporting by Christopher Johnson in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and Richard Chang)
+(Additional reporting by Christopher Johnson in London and Aaron Sheldrick in Tokyo; Editing by Lisa Von Ahn and Richard Chang)

+TOKYO The dollar wobbled in Asian trading on Monday as some lacklustre U.S. data and comments from Federal Reserve officials gave investors few catalysts to build on their U.S. currency exposure.

+LONDON A mixed bag of economic numbers pushed sterling higher against its major currency peers on Friday, with upbeat foreign investment inflows at the end of last year offsetting another set of warning signs on household spending.